 Link

-MSC Nastran SOL 400 Results - Load vs. Displacement Graph (Load Stroke Plot)
+MSC Nastran SOL 400 Results - Load vs. Deflection Graph (Load Stroke Plot)

-This exercise the procedure to create load vs. displacement graphs, also known as load stroke plots.
+This exercise the procedure to create load vs. deflection graphs, also known as load stroke plots.

 Source of Exercise